 Monitor Your Teen Driver to Ensure a Clean Driving Record

 If your teen driver gets into an accident or gets a citation, your rates will go up quite a bit.
-For example, if your son gets one speeding ticket in California, your premium could go up by an average of $1,242.
-A daughter caught speeding will get slightly less of an increase, but still significant at $904 a year.
+For example, if your teenage son gets one speeding ticket in California, your premium could go up by an average of $1,242.
+A teenage daughter caught speeding will get slightly less of an increase, but still significant at $904 a year.
 As parents, you may sometimes wonder if your teen is paying attention to anything you say, but they are.
 Here are some things you can do to promote safe driving with your teen:

 - Model good driving behavior yourself.

 - Let your teen drive while you serve as the passenger whenever possible.